Skip to content

 Available Metrics

-Sockudo exposes a comprehensive set of metrics for monitoring various aspects of the server's performance:
+Sockudo exposes metrics for monitoring various aspects of the server's performance.
+These are currently implemented and available for use:

 Connection Metrics

-• sockudo_active_connections: Current number of active WebSocket connections
+• sockudo_connected: Current number of active WebSocket connections

-• sockudo_total_connections: Total number of WebSocket connections established
+• sockudo_new_connections_total: Total number of WebSocket connections established

 • sockudo_connection_errors_total: Total number of connection errors